darija_su_klase_-d133948a98ca0a7001fe4b939243eb19.jpg

 We aim to make the city an open learning space and encourage learning outside the classroom: in the streets of Vilnius, parks, museums, businesses and other organisations.

-Teachers have joined the platform www.vilniusyramokykla.lt
+unique lessons have already been uploaded to the platform www.vilniusyramokykla.lt

 Vilnius is a school

-Vilnius is a school Vilnius is a school Vilnius is a school Vilnius is a school Vilnius is a school
+Vilnius is a school Vilnius is a school Vilnius is a school Vilnius is a school Vilnius is a school Vilnius is a school Vilnius is a school

 Goal